liaochris/oss_hierarchy/source/scrape/link_committers_profile/readme.md

 Chris Liao queried the GitHub API starting October 21 to obtain this data.

 ### When/where obtained & original form of files
-To obtain information on commits for pushes, I queried GitHub's API.
+To obtain information on commits for pushes and pull requests, I queried GitHub's API.
 To do so, you need a GitHub account and a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
 I also set the environment variables `PRIMARY_GITHUB_USERNAME` to my GitHub username and `PRIMARY_GITHUB_TOKEN` to my GitHub personal access token.
+I use `BACKUP_GITHUB_USERNAME` and `BACKUP_GITHUB_TOKEN` to increase my rate limit request from 5,000/hour to 10,000/hour.

 ### Description
 - `docs/get_committers_profile.py` queries the Github API to retrieve information for committers based off the commit and repository information.